AxeDelUbac/MultiSensor/README.md

   - from the `BH1750` I2C sensor
     - Luminosity (lux)

 - Uses a moving-average filter with a window of 6 samples (each sample taken every 5 minutes).
-The moving average therefore covers ~30 minutes and smooths short-term fluctuations for display, threshold checks and publishing.
+At startup, the moving average is calculated only on the non-zero values present in the buffer, ensuring accurate averaging even before the buffer is fully filled.

 - Publishes sensor measurements and status to a remote MQTT broker as JSON.
-Measurements are published every 30 minutes on the topic `Multisensor`, enabling logging, dashboards and automation systems to consume the data.
+Measurements are published every 5 minutes on the topic `Multisensor`, enabling logging, dashboards and automation systems to consume the data.

 - Detects abnormal values using configurable thresholds and issues alerts when measurements exceed these limits.
 Alerts are published to the MQTT broker on the topic `Multisensor/threshold/name of the physical value`